Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 ## TLDR

-I recently wrote some text adventure game called **Drifter**.
+I recently wrote some text adventure game called [Drifter](http://theconfused.me/drifter).

-You can find the game [here](theconfused.me/drifter).

-You wake up in someone else's body.
+> You wake up in someone else's body.
 What will you do?
 Can you figure out your purpose?

-Bug reports and queries are welcome.
+Bug reports and queries are welcome!

 ---

 I recently got inspired to write interactive fiction, after playing [one](https://herringblue.github.io/content/train/index.html) shared by someone on Facebook.

+It's an intriguing game, but I wasn't satisfied, and the natural response was to make my own.

+The one I read used `ink` (the language, not the real one), and it looks easy enough, so I just decided to stick with it.

 ## <span class="icon-laptop"></span> Using ink
 Inkle's scripting language [`ink`](https://github.com/inkle/ink) was easy enough to learn.
 The [tutorial](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) covered most of the use cases.
 The [inky IDE](https://github.com/inkle/inky) even supports converting to a web version--a folder with its `html`, `css`, `js` files all ready to be uploaded to a server.